-Notes evolve over time.
-Just because a note is evergreen does not it mean it needs to ever be complete.
+Notes evolve.
+Just because a note is evergreen does not mean it needs to ever be complete.
 One method of doing this is progressive summarization: As you read and re-read notes, edit and improve them as you go along.
-Examples include bolding or re-organizing text, adding links to other notes and external resource, and budding a note into more, smaller notes.
+Examples include bolding or re-organizing text, adding links to other notes and external resources, and decomposing a note into more, smaller notes.

 On links, Notes should be linked densely and in context.
 Favor adding links instead of not.
 Favor including links in the context of notes instead of loosely tying notes together with 'tags'.

 You can link to notes that don't exist yet.
 This can both give you ideas for notes to work on later, and also help you find serendipitous connections, which is one of the main values of taking these kinds of notes.
 See the broken links list for broken links.

 Organize notes by topic over source.
 However, I tend to keep notes of particular books and articles, as it makes capturing information easier as I'm reading them.

 On budding, notes should be atomic.
 Think of a note like a software function: It should do exactly one thing and one thing well.
 As notes grow in complexity.
 If you aren't sure where to start, start by writing a note on a general topic and see where it takes you.
 A good test is to imagine yourself sharing a note with someone else.
 What chunk would it make sense to link to?